UzairKamalYZ/topics/README.md

 A simple asynchronous service which increments a counter and sleep for some time before get initialized.
 The example is proof of concept that awaitility make the test wait until a condition is meet and then assert the output.

+### Topic no.6
+#### Junit-5 Examples ####
+Here, i will try to provide examples for
+* Extension
+  * Tried three extension like Parameter resolver, Exceptionhandler and postprocessor exception
+  * LoggingExtensionTest is describing the test usge of all above extensions.
+* Parameterized Tests